-Mr. Jun Wang has served as our independent director since September 2017.
+Mr. Jun Wang will serve as our independent director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Wang is a partner at Z-Park Fund, a private equity fund focusing on investing in leading Chinese technology, healthcare and consumer companies.
 Mr. Wang served as Chief Financial Officer for 11 years, and remains as a member of the Board, at China Finance Online Company Limited, which is listed on NASDAQ Global Select Market.
 Prior to that, Mr. Wang was Senior Manager at Deloitte Beijing Office from May 2015 to May 2016.
 Mr. Wang received a bachelor's degree from Shandong University in 1992, a master's degree in business administration from New York University's Leonard N. Stern School of Business in 2002 and another master's degree in economics and accounting from Beijing Technology and Business University in 1995.
 Mr. Wang is a member of the U.S. Certified Management Accountants and has a professional designation of Chartered Financial Analyst.

-Mr. Xiaoquan Zhang has served as our independent director since September 2017.
+Mr. Xiaoquan Zhang will serve as our independent director immediately upon the effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
 Mr. Zhang is a tenured professor at the business school of Chinese University of Hong Kong.
 Mr. Zhang specializes in pricing of information goods, internet finance, online word-of-mouth, online advertising, incentives of creation in open source and open content projects, and use of information in financial markets.
 Before joining the academia, he worked as an analyst for an investment bank, and an international marketing manager for a high-tech company from September 1998 to July 2000.
 He also works as an advisor to Hong Kong Cyberport Entrepreneurship Center, JD Financial, China Mobile, Huawei, China Merchants Securities, and Radica Systems.
 He received a bachelor's degree in computer science and English and a master's degree in management from Tsinghua University in 1996 and 1999, respectively.
 He received a doctor's degree in management from MIT Sloan School of Management in 2006.

 Mr. Shaojun Chen has served as chief financial officer since 2015.
 Previously, Mr. Chen has also served as our vice president of finance from April 2012 to 2015.
 Prior to joining our Company, Mr. Chen worked as the financial controller at China Dongxiang Group, a company listed on the Stock Exchange of Hong Kong, from 2008 to 2011.
-He worked as finance manager at Li Ning Company Limited, a company listed on the Stock Exchange of Hong Kong, from 2005 to 2008 in charge of budget, financial control and financial disclosure.
+He worked as finance manager at Li Ning Company Limited, a company listed on the

+Stock Exchange of Hong Kong, from 2005 to 2008 in charge of budget, financial control and financial disclosure.
 Mr. Chen was an accounting manager focusing on public offering projects at Grant Thornton International Ltd. (formerly known as Beijing JingDu Certified Public Accountants Co., Ltd.), where he worked from 1997 to 2004.
 Mr. Chen is a Chinese Certified Public Accountant.
 Mr. Chen received a master degree in accounting from Capital University of Economics and Business in Beijing, China in 2002, and a bachelor's degree in accounting from Beijing Technology and Business University in Beijing, China in 1997.